USS Taganak: Attacked by a Japanese submarine

 On 26 October, Taganak stood out of Tutuila, American Samoa, and headed for the United States laden with copra.
 The ship arrived at San Pedro, California, on 19 November; discharged her cargo, and moved to Oakland, California, for an overhaul.

 On 11 February 1944, Taganak sailed for the South Pacific to resume shuttling inter-island cargo.
 She put into Auckland, New Zealand, on 6 February 1945 for repairs and then plied the waters of the South Pacific Ocean carrying cargo until after hostilities with Japan ended.
 The old steamer departed Tutuila on 30 September and headed for the United States.

-Post-war decommissioning
+Decommissioning

-She arrived at San Francisco on 26 October 1945; was decommissioned at Vallejo, California, on 25 March 1946; was struck from the Navy List on 12 April; and was sold on 15 November 1946 to the Pillsbury and Martignoni Co., San Francisco, for scrap.
+Taganak arrived at San Francisco on 26 October 1945, decommissioned at Vallejo, California, on 25 March 1946 and struck from the Navy List on 12 April.
+The ship entered the reserve fleet in Suisun Bay, California on 30 June 1946 but removed by the Navy on 10 October 1946 for sale and scrapping to Pillsbury and Martignoni Co., San Francisco as the ship was "in very poor condition."

+Return to commercial operation

+Instead of scrapping the vessel resumed the name Olympic with the U.S. registry information of 1947 showing Olympic with signal KDIV again owned by E. K. Wood Lumber Company.
+The ship was in 1947 to the Panamanian company Caribbean Land & Shipping Corporation and renamed Glento.
+Later in 1947 the ship was sold to Sven Dalen A/B of Stockholm, Sweden and renamed Pilhamn.
+In 1954 the ship was sold to the Levant Shipping Co. of Beirut, Lebanon operating as Lulu until scrapped in February 1961 at Piraeus, Greece.